Fito305/toll-calculator/README.md

 Prometheus -- is a deamon (runs in the background) that runs on your system.
 It will scrape metrics from the Prometheus client (endpoint we need to configure).
-And then you can expose them to Graphana.
+And then you can expose them to Grafana.

-Graphana - one of the most used things to do metrics.
+Grafana - one of the most used things to do metrics.

 grpc is actually tcp.
 We need to have a port etc..

-LEFT OFF: Metrics layer with Prometheus 26:28
+LEFT OFF: Building services with go-kit 22:51